RonRicardo/rails-debugging-workshop/README.md

 # Rails Debugging Workshop

-A comprehensive Rails API application designed for debugging workshops and learning Rails development best practices.
-This repository includes everything you need to get started with Rails debugging, testing, and development.

 ## 🚀 Quick Start with Codespaces

 **Recommended**: Open this repository in GitHub Codespaces for a pre-configured development environment.